-- Media-genic super-instructors.
+- "Mediagenic" superinstructors.
 The ability to broadcast video lessons over the Internet makes it possible for teachers who are excellent content explainers to become star teachers, reaching a potentially boundless number of students.
-The most well-known of these efforts, the Khan Academy, had made 2,600 video lessons available online on a wide range of subjects, which had been viewed over 80 million times by people worldwide (as of October 2011).25 Other examples include: video course libraries made available by universities such as Carnegie-Mellon and MIT and initiatives like Learning Match that enable individual teachers to test and then submit their own video lessons.
+The most well-known of these efforts, undertaken by the Khan Academy, made 2,600 video lessons available online on a wide range of subjects; these have been viewed over 80 million times by people worldwide (as of October 2011).
+Other examples include video course libraries made available by universities such as Carnegie Mellon and MIT and initiatives like Learning Match that enable individual teachers to test and then submit their own video lessons.
 We expect that video may expand to include holograms someday soon, given the rapid progression of holographic technology.
 The potential benefits to students are obvious: As this technology advances, no student should ever have to learn about the quadratic formula, or the causes of the Civil War, or the dynamics of supply and demand from anyone other than the very best explainers of those topics worldwide. - Application architects.
-The digital software explosion offers another set of opportunities for teachers: the ability to create or help design applications that convert their pedagogical knowledge into smart software that guides students through a series of "lessons" designed to help them master some academic content without direct teacher interaction.
+The digital explosion offers another set of opportunities for teachers: They can create or help design software applications that guide students through a series of "lessons," making it possible for them to master academic content without direct teacher interaction.
 In Disrupting Class, Clayton Christensen, Michael Horn, and Curtis Johnson write about Virtual Chem Lab, an online application that enables students to engage in simulated chemistry experiments.
-Virtual Chem Lab is used by 150,000 students and is one of many examples of applications created by instructors eager to extend themselves to a larger number of students.
-In New York City's Quest to Learn School, teachers collaborate with video game designers from the Institute of Play to create game-based learning experiences that can be used both within Quest to Learn and also boundlessly.27
+Virtual Chem Lab is used by 150,000 students and is one of many examples of applications created by instructors eager to extend themselves to a larger number of students.27 In New York City's Quest to Learn School, teachers collaborate with video game designers from the Institute of Play to create game-based learning experiences that can be used both within Quest to Learn and also boundlessly.28